d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 1. What is the parameter representing in the context of this problem?
 What notation would be used to represent this parameter?
 \rgs

-2. Write the null and which is the alternative hypothesis in words.
+3. Write the null and alternative hypotheses in words.
 \rgs

-3. Write the null and which is the alternative hypothesis in notation.
+4. Write the null and alternative hypotheses in notation.
 \rgs

 4. Are the conditions met to use theoretical methods to analyze these data?